dhiraj1site/bmo-assessment-task/Answers-to-technical-questions.md

 # API Improvement
 4. I would improve the api by
-    - Allowing a limit parameter making query results much faster and constant
+    - Allowing a limit parameter making query results much faster and consistent
     - Provide the book description on the ISBN endpoint itself
     - Fix CORS issues for authors endpoint
-    - Boolean value indicating whether cover image exists to show a placeholder image instead
+    - Boolean value indicating whether cover image exists to show a placeholder image in cases of image not existing
     - Improve the documentation providing extensive detail to acceptable parameters

 # About me